andrewheiss/Side-by-side-page-numbers-in-InDesign/README.md

 # License

-All files in this repository are free and open source research software and are provided under the MIT license.
+All files in this repository are free and open source software and are provided under the MIT license.

 Copyright (C) 2013 Andrew Heiss